Trinitarian Bible Society

-The arguments came into the open during the Annual Meeting in May 1831 of the Society.
+The arguments came into the open during the Society's Annual Meeting in May 1831.
 The membership voted six to one to retain the ecumenical status quo.
 On 7 December 1831, over two thousand people gathered in Exeter Hall in London to form the Trinitarian Bible Society, explicitly endorsing the Trinitarian position, and rejecting the apocryphal books.

 Early years

 Ultra-dispensationalist E. W. Bullinger was clerical secretary of the Society from 1867 until his death in 1913.
 Activities during his secretariat include: